What is induction cooking

 -- An induction cooker is faster and more energy-efficient than a traditional electric cooking surface.
 It allows instant control of cooking energy similar to gas burners.

--- Because the surface of the cook top is only heated from contact with the vessel, the possibility of burn injury is significantly less than with other methods.
+-- Because the surface of the cook top is only heated from contact with the vessel, the possibility of burn injury is significantly less than with other methods.- energy is supplied directly to the cooking vessel by the magnetic field so most of the source energy gets transferred to that vessel.

 --stove top stays cool